elysiumphase/node-uri/README.md

 The main features of this project are:
 - parse any URI (URNs, URLs, URIs with IDNs, etc.);
-- get the Punycode ASCII or Unicode serialization of a domain;
+- get the safe Punycode ASCII or Unicode serialization of a domain;
 - check an URI, HTTP/HTTPS/Sitemap URL, IP, domain is valid with clear checking errors;
 - encode/decode an URI, HTTP/HTTPS/Sitemap URL.

-**2805 assertions** ensure parsing, encoding, decoding, checking URIs, URLs, IPs, domains are working as expected.
+**2838 assertions** ensure parsing, encoding, decoding, checking URIs, URLs, IPs, domains are working as expected.
 This does not make this library a 100% reliable source.
 So if you find any errors, please feel free to report, [contribute](#contributing) and help fixing any issues.

 To make sure we properly understand the difference between an URI and an URL, these two are not exactly the same thing.
 An URI is an identifier of a specific resource.
 Like a page, a book, or a document.
 An URL is a special type of identifier that also tells you how to access it, such as HTTPs, FTP, etc. If the protocol (https, ftp, etc.) is either present or implied for a domain, you should call it an URL even though it’s also an URI.